Today I will list some of the commonly known, medicinal ones in our temperate climate, mentioned in the Medicinal Flora by Julian Barker.

 Its first reliable record of medicinal use dates from the Southern Europe of the 13th century.
 It became much prized in Tudor England but being imported, was very expensive.
 When it was found to grow closer to London, it fell into decline.
 Gerard attributes this to the great value we put on things exotic and, conversely, the poor esteem in which common, local products are held.
 Whether or not he was right about the reasons for the decline of this medicinal plant, his psychology is accurate and has much to do with the great waves of fashion in all spheres of human life, not least in medicine.
 Many of the herbal panaceas of old are now neglected while many plants that enjoy a current vogue were formerly unknown or little valued.

-People are always asking me (i.e. Julian Barker) for Ginseng but look incredulous when I suggest that they need, rather ‘simple’ plants (as if that really meant something) of local field and hedges.
+People are always asking me (i.e. Julian Barker) for Ginseng but look incredulous when I suggest that they need, rather ‘simple’ plants of local field and hedges.
 This is not to suggest that we revere the local against the exotic not the ancient against the new nor vice-versa but rather look open-handedly at all these remedies with as much respect for the maintenance of their habitat and its place in the web of life.

 Goldenrod was formerly prized as a wound herb as it is indeed, astringent and antiseptic.
 Its principal internal use is for kidney and bladder.
 I have found some justification for the BHP recommendation against naso-pharangeal catarrh (and chronic sinusitis) but some scepticism has been expressed against this use.
 I think much of the variability in its efficacy may be due to the extreme polymorphism of the species which will lead; I am sure to the future recognition of subspecies.
 In effect there may be a great range of chemovariants.
 Further there are a great many inconsistencies in supply with even the inclusion, I suspect, of the (very effective) North American S. canadensis and others.
 The aromatic leaves of the American S. odora make a popular drink known as Blue Mountain Tea.

 Uses: Nephritis.
 Urinary calculus.
 Cystitis.
 Enterocolitis (acute or chronic).
 Infant diarrhoea.
 Chronic nasopharyngeal inflammation with catarrh.
-Hay fever (even though its pollen may be causative!)
+Hay fever.
 Flu.
 Externally: for healing ulcers and sores including those of the ano-genital region.

 Perhaps the best known of all flowers.
 The solitary capitulum with a domed yellow disc and white rays, often tinged with pink-purple, arises on an unbranched hairy stalk from the rosette of spoon-shaped leaves.